libretime/libretime/docs/manual/secure-login-with-ssl/index.md

     sudo a2enmod alias headers ssl

-Next, edit the virtual host configuration for your Libretime server to include a stanza for the https:// interface on port 443 and a redirect for logins from port 80:
+Next, edit the virtual host configuration for your LibreTime server to include a stanza for the https:// interface on port 443 and a redirect for logins from port 80:

     sudo nano /etc/apache2/sites-available/airtime-vhost.conf

 Using the following configuration for Apache 2.2 as a guide, replace *airtime.example.com* with the name of your server and *admin@example.com* with your email address.
 The older SSLv2 and SSLv3 protocols and SSL compression should be disabled, as they are generally believed to be insecure.
 You may wish to create a *ServerAlias* for users to access the administration interface over https:// if required.

 On port 80, Apache's *alias* module is used to set a *Redirect permanent* for the login page.
-Optionally, access could be denied to all sites except *localhost* and any other Libretime servers on your network, so that unencrypted communication between Libretime components can continue.
+Optionally, access could be denied to all sites except *localhost* and any other LibreTime servers on your network, so that unencrypted communication between LibreTime components can continue.

     <VirtualHost *:443>
           SSLEngine on